CDAA History & Past Presidents

 1994: Gail Armitage elected President

 1995: Louise Mabey elected President.
-CDAA office moves to Ottawa, Ontario
+CDAA office moves to Ottawa, Ontario.
+President Mabey travels to each province to encourage provinces to join the CDAA.

 2004: Sherry Sikora President.
 The Canadian Forces joined CDAA as the 11th Corporate Member.